 © Beth Gauper

 The Fourth of July is a big holiday for attending powwows.

-In the Chicago suburb of Naperville, Ribfest include big-name headliners in Knoch Park, where there will also be magic shows, kids' games, food and fireworks.
-It's July 4-7.
+In the Chicago suburb of Naperville, Nelly will perform July 4 at Ribfest in Knoch Park, where there will also be magic shows, kids' games, food and fireworks.
+It's July 2-5.

 At the beautiful Pritzker Pavilion in Millennium Park, listen to a free Independence Day concert by the Grant Park Orchestra.
-It's playing Gershwin's "Rhapsody in Blue,'' as well as pieces by Copeland, John Williams and others.
+It's playing Tchaikovsky's "1812 Overture'' and Sousa's "Stars and Stripes Forever'' as well as other pieces.